Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Antonella Pisani of Flower Glossary summarizes: “Ultimately, most website owners want to drive qualified traffic through SEO even though they may not convert in the same session; a strategy developed solely with SEO in mind may miss the boat on the bigger picture.”

-*Editor’s note: Keep track of the people visiting your website content with our Google Analytics Content Analysis template, which reveals the pages that keep your visitor’s attention (so you can duplicate them to prevent new visitors from bouncing):
+*Editor’s note: Keep track of the people visiting your website content with our Google Analytics Content Analysis dashboard template, which reveals the pages that keep your visitor’s attention (so you can duplicate them to prevent new visitors from bouncing).

 “At the end of the day, clicks and conversions are more important than rankings,” writes Troy Frink of Medicare Plan Finder.